stevehodges/talk_like_a_pirate/README.md

 Config
 ----
 The pirate dictionary is fairly generic.
-You my have domain-specific lingo you think would be fucking hillarious in pirate.
+You may have domain-specific lingo you think would be fucking hillarious in pirate.
 So, add on to the dictionary!

 Add a config file at